-The Foundation may utilise the assistance of volunteers for relevant sub-committees and to support the Snowdome Executive.
-The Foundation volunteers are an integral part of fundraising and donor events and may require access to confidential or sensitive information to undertake their work.
-To ensure the Foundation complies with best practice, all volunteer activities must comply with these guidelines and with relevant state legislation governing volunteer employment (for Vic and WA see the Volunteering Victoria Website & www.volunteeringwa.org.au/).
+The Snowdome Foundation (Snowdome) may use the assistance of volunteers to support the Executive and for relevant sub-committees.
+Snowdome volunteers are an integral part of fundraising and donor events and may require access to confidential or sensitive information to undertake their work.
+To ensure Snowdome complies with best practice, all volunteer activities must comply with these guidelines and with relevant state legislation governing volunteer employment (for Vic and WA see the Volunteering Victoria Website & www.volunteeringwa.org.au/).

-1.2 RECRUITMENT, APPOINTMENT & SUPERVISION
+RECRUITMENT, APPOINTMENT & SUPERVISION

-The Foundation does not engage in regular Volunteer Recruitment Campaigns.
-Generally, volunteers are approached directly through the Foundation's networks or via referrals.
+Snowdome does not engage in regular Volunteer Recruitment Campaigns.
+Generally, volunteers are approached directly through our networks or via referrals.